min2ha/ukwa-site/content/target/53415/index.en.md

   "subject": "UK General Election 2017"
 }

-# Salvation Army: We Call On Next Government To Prioritise Needs Of Most Vulnerable

 Calls on the next government to prioritise employment support, residential care for older people and supported housing provision.